-The success of flipping a home depends in large part on supply and demand in the local real estate market, as well as cost of labor and value appreciation of the renovations.
+The success of flipping a home depends in large part on supply and demand in the local real estate market, as well as the cost of labor and value appreciation of the renovations.

-Identifying your target property market might help you decide if a real estate wholesaler, auction, or traditional broker is the right choice for your project.
+Identifying your target property market might help you decide if a real estate wholesaler, auction, or a traditional broker is the right choice for your project.
 If you’re interested in distressed or foreclosed properties, a wholesale broker or auction will have higher volumes of properties available.
-A traditional broker might be right for you if the real estate market is new to you, or you need help finding a specific type of property or building.
+A traditional broker might be right for you if the real estate market is new to you or if you need help finding a specific type of property or building.